niedzielski/cooking-recipes/rice-a-roni/index.md

    <a href=tofu-panned.jpg><img src=tofu-panned.jpg width=400
      alt='Panned tofu'></a>

-0. Flip each tofu and bake for another 17 minutes
+0. Flip each tofu and bake for another 18 minutes

    <a href=tofu-baked.jpg><img src=tofu-baked.jpg width=400
      alt='Baked tofu'></a>

-0. After ~50 minutes, add onions.
-After browning for ~20 minutes, the rice and spaghetti should be dark and some of the onions yellowed
+0. After ~70 minutes, the rice and spaghetti should be dark

    <a href=browned.jpg><img src=browned.jpg width=400
      alt='After browning right before bouillon'></a>

-0. Dissolve bouillon into 9 ½ cup water and mix in
+0. Dissolve bouillon into the water and mix in

    <a href=bouillon-dissolved.jpg><img src=bouillon-dissolved.jpg width=400
      alt='Bouillon dissolved'></a>